Treasure trove of eco data ‘mapped’ online to help future marine heatwave response

 A marine heatwave in northwest Australia is killing huge numbers of fish.
 It’s heading south

-This article by Sina Pinter, Matt Rayson and Professor Nicole Jones from The University of Western Australia School of Social Sciences, was orginally published in The Conversation on 29 January 2025.
+This article by Sina Pinter, Matt Rayson and Professor Nicole Jones from The University of Western Australia, was originally published in The Conversation on 29 January 2025.

 Tens of thousands of fish have died off northwestern Australia, as a large and long-lasting marine heatwave intensifies.